 - Professional care needs to amalgamate with personal care.

-- If we combine inadequate nutrition, lack of emotional support, financial challenges, together with lack of hope, control, and purpose in life, we have created within ourselves an environment for illness and disease.
+If we combine inadequate nutrition, lack of emotional support, and financial challenges, together with a lack of hope, control, and purpose in life, we have created within ourselves an environment for illness and disease.

 - Building our awareness of the wellness options available to us is something we can do when we feel well to ward off sickness.
 We don't need to be sick to benefit from the range of wellness treatments available to us.

-- Combining our personal and professional care can be achieved by taking responsibility to combine our mind and body care.
+- Combining our personal and professional care can be achieved by taking responsibility for combining our mind and body care.
 We have access to a range of wellness modalities that can help us to release the emotional build-up of physically repressed emotions.

 - Many professionals working with your emotional state will help you to understand the physical impact of emotional pain, strain, illness and disease.
 That said, we need not give up accountability for ourselves in the art of being and staying well.